irhandiaz/irhandiaz/README.md

 - 👋 Hi, I’m @irhandiaz
 - 👀 I’m interested in Data Science and it's tools
-- 🌱 I’m currently learning intermediate Machine Learning especially in tuning hyperparameters
+- 🌱 I’m currently learning intermediate Machine Learning and other BI visualization tools
 - 📫 How to reach me linkedin.com/in/irhandiaz/

 <!---